Avianca Flight 011: Investigation

 There was no evidence of any anomalies in Paris prior to this flight.
 The crew had stayed in the city 72 hours after arriving on flight AV010 on the first day, 24 November 1983.
 The investigation also determined that the pilot-in-command and crew were properly licensed and qualified, as were the air traffic controllers.
 The aircraft carried a valid certificate of airworthiness, as well as a registration and maintenance certificate.
 The airplane was maintained in accordance with the prescribed maintenance program, and the navigation and approach aids were checked and found to be functioning correctly.
 In addition, there was no record of malfunctions in the controllers' communications or radar equipment, and no evidence was discovered of defects in the aircraft engines or systems.

-Flight Number

-As of 2022, Avianca still operates Flight 011, a daily non-stop flight from Madrid to Bogota, using a Boeing 787 Dreamliner.

 Notable people killed

+Victims include several notable people invited to the Colombian Government's First meeting on Hispanoamerican culture (Primer Encuentro de la Cultura Hispanoamericana).
+Other notable victims were named in the New York Times.